Arifur-K/ME-556_Advanced-Robotics_Final-Project/README.md

 - `map_example2.png`
   Nested maze environment (complex geometry with narrow corridors).

-You can rename the script however you like, but please keep the paths consistent with this README.

 ## 3. Dependencies

 This project uses Python 3 and the following libraries: